Peugeot 104: Talbot Samba

 A derivative of the 104 coupé with a slightly longer rear section, the Talbot Samba was launched in 1981, following Peugeot's acquisition of Chrysler Europe (and its Talbot marque) in 1978.
 A cabriolet version of the Samba was developed.
 Production lasted until 1986.

 Market impact and replacement

 The Peugeot 104 was one of the most successful European small cars of the 1970s but it was starting to show its age against more modern rivals by the turn of the 1980s.
-When Peugeot launched the stylish all-new 205 in 1983, the 104 was withdrawn from most European markets, including Britain.
-But it continued in France as a budget choice until production finally ceased in May 1988 after 16 years in which time 1,624,992 Peugeot 104s had been built.
+When Peugeot launched the stylish all-new 205 in 1983, the 104 was withdrawn from most European markets, but it continued in France as a budget choice until production finally ceased in May 1988 after 16 years, in which time 1,624,992 Peugeot 104s had been built.
 345,849 of these were the short wheelbase Coupé versions.

 As of 2019, only 12 Peugeot 104s remain taxed and on the roads in the United Kingdom with 24 on SORN.